sjl-sjtu/sjl-sjtu.github.io/_pages/about.md

   - /about.html
 ---

 My name's **Jianle Sun (孙健乐)**.
-I am currently a second-year PhD student in Logic, Computation, and Methodology at Carnegie Mellon University.
+I am a PhD student in Logic, Computation, and Methodology at Carnegie Mellon University.
 Before this, I obtained my M.S. and B.S. degree from the Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University.
 I am working on the intersection of statistics, machine learning, and computational biology (like genetics, genomics, and epidemiology).

 Reseach interests
 ======